atgreen/red-light-green-light/README.md

 `rlgl` - Red Light Green Light
 ===============================

-Red Light Green Light is an enterprise grade client/server based policy management and enforcement tool for quality gates for use in a CI/CD pipeline.
+**Red Light Green Light** is an enterprise grade client/server based policy management and enforcement tool for quality gates for use in CI/CD pipelines.

 Problem Statement